Weekly Announcements

 Concordia Theological Seminary, Fort Wayne (CTSFW), is excited to host the second Christ Academy Family Institute (CAFI) June 13–16, 2024, right before our Christ Academy High School program begins.
 At the heart of CAFI’s mission is a belief that strong families are the foundation of a healthy and thriving church.
 A key to building strong families is recognizing the essential role of parents in the spiritual development of their children.
 CAFI programs aim to equip parents with the tools they need to lead their families in the faith.
 Whether you’re a newly married couple, a growing family, an empty nester, or a worker who walks alongside families, the Family Institute has something to offer.
 We hope you’ll be able to join us in June for the 2nd annual Christ Academy Family Institute, where you’ll find the same elements that run through all our Christ Academy programs: confessional catechesis, liturgical worship, and opportunities to connect with others.
 Registration for this event is NOW OPEN.
 For more information: ctsfw.edu/cafi.

-FREE, USED BOOKS ARE HERE!
+FREE, USED BOOKS FOR THE TAKING!

 Jan Sears, Peace's librarian, has taken on the task of reviewing the books in our library (thank you, Jan!).
 She and Pastor have found several that are beyond a certain publishing date, and would be best enjoyed in the homes of our members and friends.
 A display has been created in the Narthex/Welcome Center area.
 Feel free to take any that you would like, and/or you'd like to give away to others.
 For more information: SearsJMH@gmail.com